Skip to content

 The certificate is available for both undergraduate and graduate students who are current University of Utah students.

-Learn More
+Learn More about the Program

 Program Description

-The Health Communication Certificate is an 18-credit hour program offered by the Department of Communication.
+The Health Communication Certificate is an 18-credit-hour program offered by the Department of Communication.
 The University of Utah is the primary institution for educating health providers and ancillary professionals in the state of Utah.

 Health communication is a crucial concern and currently a top priority for medical and health institutions and agencies, as the nature, forms, and functions of health care and health information shift dramatically in contemporary society.
 This certificate responds to that increasing interest and demand for greater awareness and understanding of health communication.